New York Police and Fire Widows' and Children's Benefit Fund

 The New York Police and Fire Widows' and Children's Benefit Fund is a non-profit organization dedicated to supporting the families of New York City's first responders who have been killed in the line of duty.
-Through lifelong financial assistance, special gatherings, and a network of support, the fund has reassured that the sacrifice made by their loved ones is never forgotten.

 History

 Creation of the fund

 The Fund was created in 1985, by former New York Mets player Rusty Staub and J. Patrick "Paddy" Burns, then-Vice President of the New York Patrolmen's Benevolent Association.
 Staub was inspired to create the fund after reading a news story about a New York City Police officer killed the line of duty.
 When Rusty was a boy, his uncle Marvin Morton was also killed in the line of duty as a New Orleans police officer, leaving behind a wife and young children.
 Speaking about the loss, Staub remembered "How difficult it was for my uncle's family, I remember saying the rosary on the bed with my mom.
 That was the first time I saw her cry."
 Staub determined to help this officer's family, and other families who had lost a loved one in answering the call.

 In its initial years, the organization hosted an annual gala, where widows and donors came together to support one another and raise funds for the cause.
 In addition, families would enjoy for a picnic at Shea Stadium, where children would throw out the first pitch and beneficiaries connected with the approximately six to eight new families who had lost a loved one that year.
-Prior to September 11, 2001, the fund had raised $13 million in its then-16 year history, supporting approximately 500 families.

 September 11th Terrorist Attacks

-The terrorist attacks on the World Trade Center resulted in the loss of 2,606 lives, including 343 firefighters and 71 law enforcement officers.
+The 9/11 terrorist attacks on the New York City World Trade Center resulted in the loss of 2,606 lives, including 343 firefighters and 71 law enforcement officers.
 At the time, families received a $10,000 death benefit from the charity.
-Three hundred and fifty families first-responder families now represented an immediate need for $4 million, but in the weeks that followed, this need was met and exceeded.
-In the months following the 9/11 Terrorist Attacks, the fund was able to give over $117 million to its beneficiaries.
+350 first-responder families represented an immediate need for $4 million, which was met and exceeded in the weeks that followed.
+In the months following the 9/11 terrorist attacks, the fund was able to give over $117 million to its beneficiaries.

-The Fund continues to support the families of those lost before, during, and after 9/11, providing annual financial assistance to the families of fallen NYPD and FDNY Officers and Firefighters, Emergency Medical Services and Port Authority Police Officers.